Equity Waiver Plan: 2010s

 The debate over the 99-Seat Theater Plan resurfaced in the 2010s.
 In 2015, Actors Equity mandated a $9 hourly minimum wage for actors working in Los Angeles theaters with fewer than 100 seats.
 This new policy was met with mixed reactions.
-Although some actors and union members supported it as a necessary step toward ensuring fair compensation for performers, many theater operators feared that the wage increase would force them to close or reduce productions.
-The move was seen as a way to increase professionalism in the theater industry, but it also raised concerns that it could stunt creative expression by raising costs for small productions.
-This marked a new chapter in the ongoing evolution of the 99-Seat Theater Plan and underscored the ongoing tension between the artistic and financial needs of small theaters.
+Supporters argued that the minimum wage would improve actor compensation, while opponents said the increased costs could force small theaters to reduce productions or close.